ksu-is/TextQuest/README.md

 # TextQuest
-This python code will be a simple but effective project that lets users play a text-based adventure game.
+This python code will let users play a text-based adventure game.
+Your input will decide your output.